MrValentine7777/TheCommandPattern/README.md

 ### Command Implementations

-Four concrete command classes demonstrate different actions:
+Five concrete command classes demonstrate different actions:

 1. `JumpCommand`: Maps to the X button, causes the character to jump and changes background to blue
 2. `FireGunCommand`: Maps to the Y button, fires the gun and changes background to yellow
 3. `SwapWeaponCommand`: Maps to the B button, swaps weapons and changes background to red
 4. `LurchIneffectivelyCommand`: Maps to the A button, causes the character to lurch and changes background to green
+5. `ChangeBackgroundColorCommand`: Specialized command that can be mapped to any gamepad button to directly change the background color

 ### Visual Feedback System